 These implements include surgical instruments, medicine bottles, bandages, prosthetics, dental tools, and medical texts.

 The Roman army used a variety of tactics, depending on the situation.
-They could fight in tight formations, such as the famous Testudo (tortoise) formation, which protected soldiers from arrows and other missiles.
+They could fight in tight formations, such as the famous testudo (tortoise) formation, which protected soldiers from arrows and other missiles.

 They could also use cavalry and siege engines to break down walls and fortifications.